AusClimateService/npcp/reports/phase1/phase1_report.md

 is directly bias corrected instead (i.e. without downscaling first).
 It turns out that on the relatively simple temperature metrics that we assessed, the bias in the end product is much the same either way.
-The exceptions were the WSDI and CSDI, where dynamical downscaling led to reduced bias but univariate bias correction did not.
+The exceptions were the WSDI and CSDI metrics, where dynamical downscaling led to reduced bias but univariate bias correction did not.
 Presumably the downscaling produces more realistic meteorology (and thus weather persistence).
 It is possible that other more sophisticated metrics